-Special Notes: After application of Basic Yellow, and allowing at least one minute for the dye to set, rinse each item thoroughly under running water.
+After applying Ardrox and allowing at least one minute for the dye to set, rinse each item thoroughly under running water.
 Air-dry each item completely.
 Keep unused solution in a tightly sealed container.
-If using the pre-mixed solution in a spray bottle, remove the spray attachment and replace the cap that was supplied with the bottle.
+If you purchased the pre-mixed solution in a spray bottle, remove the spray attachment, clean and replace the cap that was supplied with the bottle.